isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 #### 2. Am I a "fully vaccinated traveller" if I had received vaccines from different manufacturers?

-Yes, if you are arriving in Singapore from 8 Sep 2021, and have received the requisite doses of WHO EUL Vaccines (below) and met the required minimum interval period, at least 2 weeks before arrival in Singapore:
+Yes, if you are arriving in Singapore and have received the requisite doses of WHO EUL Vaccines (below) and met the required minimum interval period, at least 2 weeks before arrival in Singapore:

 <table>
 	<thead>